Italy vs. Greece – Where Should You Travel to First?

 Tuscany via Castello di Vicarello hotel in Tuscany (which is HIGH on my bucket list!)

 In summary: SHOULD I GO TO GREECE OR ITALY?

 You can’t go wrong, but, in my opinion, if you’ve never been to Europe before and are traveling for the first time, I’d do Italy every time.
 Italy is pure MAGIC.
-And to me, that’s the first priority of a trip.
+And to me, that’s the first priority of a trip to Europe.
 BUT, let’s say you’ve already done Italy, and you’re the type of person who wants a vacation of islands, indulgence, sunshine, infinity pools, beaches, and sea-spray, go with Greece! (especially Santorini).
 Check out my ideal 10 day Greece itinerary here!
 However, if you tire quickly of lounging in day-beds and prefer a bit more urban exploring, go with Italy – where you can get your history and culture fix in Rome and Florence/Tuscany, and then book it to the coastal regions of the Amalfi Coast, Capri, Puglia, or even the gorgeous island of Sardinia for your fill of vitamin D!
 If you have two full weeks or longer, here’s how you can do both in one fail swoop!

 If you’re traveling with young kids, Greece is a bit more family friendly and you won’t have to begrudgingly drag your kids through the art/history museums of Italy